Coaching Special Olympics Athletes

 You may change your organization below.

 If you're looking to take this online course to satisfy an educational requirement for a particular organization and your organization does not appear in the drop down menu, it means that your organization has not adopted online courses as meeting its educational requirements, and you should not purchase the online version of the course.
-To view your organization's requirements and a list of ASEP courses that meet those requirements, visit Partner Organization Requirements.
+To view your organization's requirements and a list of Human Kinetics Coach Education courses that meet those requirements, visit Partner Organization Requirements.

-If you're wanting to take this online course to further your education and professional development, rather than to satisfy an educational requirement, select "American Sport Education Program" from the drop down menu.
+If you're wanting to take this online course to further your education and professional development, rather than to satisfy an educational requirement, select "Human Kinetics Coach Education" from the drop down menu.

 Read How Online Courses Work.